These classic no bake Swedish Chocolate Balls (Chokladbollar) are so easy and delicious....and you don't even need to turn on the oven!

 Absolutely!
 Either water, milk or a plant-based milk will work just fine.

 Yes.
 Simply use quick cooking oats in place of the rolled oats.
 These are already processed more finely than rolled oats so they don't require any additional chopping.
 Chop the chocolate chips by hand with a knife or simply use mini chocolate chips instead.

 Looking for more fun Scandinavian cookie recipes?
 Here are a few delicious favorites from the blog:

-Please give these deliciously simple No Bake Swedish Chocolate Oat Balls a try!
+Please give these deliciously simple Swedish Chocolate Balls a try!
 They are an excellent choice for warmer days when you would rather not turn on the oven but are still craving a chocolate-y afternoon treat.

 - 2 tablespoons brewed coffee